Belarusians: Geographic distribution

 Belarusians are an East Slavic ethnic group, who constitute the majority of Belarus' population.
 Belarusian minority populations live in countries neighboring Belarus: Ukraine, Poland (especially in the Podlaskie Voivodeship), the Russian Federation and Lithuania.
 At the beginning of the 20th century, Belarusians constituted a minority in the regions around the city of Smolensk in Russia.

 Significant numbers of Belarusians emigrated to the United States, Brazil and Canada in the early 20th century.
 During Soviet times (1917–1991), many Belarusians were deported or migrated to various regions of the USSR, including Siberia, Kazakhstan and Ukraine.

 Since the 1991 breakup of the USSR, several hundred thousand Belarusians have emigrated to the Baltic states, the United States, Canada, Russia, and EU countries.

 Languages

 The two official languages of Belarus are Belarusian and Russian.
-Russian was made co-official with Belarusian after the 1995 Belarusian referendum, which also established that the flag (with the hammer and sickle removed), anthem, and coat of arms would be those of the BSSR.
+Russian was made co-official with Belarusian after the 1995 Belarusian referendum, which also established that the flag (with the hammer and sickle removed), anthem, and coat of arms would be those of the BSSR (with some changes).
 The OSCE Parliamentary Assembly stated that the referendum violated international standards.
 Members of the opposition claimed that the organization of the referendum involved several serious violations of legislation, including a violation of the constitution.